 Order and prioritize the tasks on your list

-If you’re not sure if you can accomplish the not-so-important tasks (i.e. the ones at the bottom of your to-do list) then you need to either delegate them or postpone them to a later date.
+Not sure if you can accomplish the not-so-important tasks?
+Then you need to either delegate them or postpone them to a later date.

 Know your store’s peak and down times, then schedule tasks accordingly

 What are your busiest store hours?
 When do shoppers flock to your location and at what time does the traffic die down?
 These are just some of the questions you should you ask to get familiar with your store’s peak and down times.